boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing.md

 * Passing a parameter to an output list essentially is a borrowing as mutable reference.
 * Passing an input parameter in an activity essentially is borrowing as a non-mutable reference.
-* Passing an input parameter to a function is copying.
-* Passing an input parameter to a formal reference parameter is borrowing.

 As shown here, taking references in various forms can also be explained as borrowing.